Why join FRP-BC?

 - Reconciliation Statement and training to assist agencies in adopting a trauma-informed practice with an emphasis on cultural safety

-- Free online training on current and pertinent topics with skilled trainers and early years experts
+- Free online and in-person training on current and pertinent topics with skilled trainers and early years experts

 - Discounts on partners’ professional development training and workshops